vojir/tprochazka-restful/README.md

 Accessing input data
 --------------------
 If you want to build REST API, you may also want to access query input data for all request methods (GET, POST, PUT, DELETE and HEAD).
 So the library defines input parser, which reads data and parse it to an array.
 Data are fetched from query string or from request body and parsed by `IMapper`.
-Default mapper is `QueryMapper` but you can set e.g. `XmlMapper` to parse request body as XML.
+First the library looks for request body.
+If it's not empty it checks `Content-Type` header and determines correct mapper (e.g. for `application/json` -> `JsonMapper` etc.) Then, if request body is empty, try to get POST data and at the end even URL query data.

 ```php
 <?php